-Colt Data Centre Services (DCS) today announced a significant investment into expanding its London North data centre, a centre offering multi-tenant colocation facilities.
+Colt Data Center Services (DCS) today announced a significant investment into expanding its London North data center, a centre offering multi-tenant colocation facilities.

 The annualised design power usage effectiveness (PUE) of the facility is <1.2, just below the current industry average.